Vision & goals¶

 - The file-server lane (miniserve,

 npx serve,http-server,uploadserver): point me at a folder and serve it.
-The mental model is a directory, files, and a browser. servery is here. - The web-framework lane (Flask, Bottle, the
+The mental model is a directory, files, and a browser. servery is here. - The application-framework lane (Django, Flask, Starlette, FastAPI): help users build routes and application logic. servery is not a framework.
+It can host one WSGI or ASGI application supplied by the operator, just as a production server hosts an application without defining its routes.

 Compared to the neighbors: